Quantum Criticality Enabled by Intertwined Degrees of Freedom

+We now summarize how to set up the framework to tackle this rich problem using the (asymptotically exact) RG approach.
+We aim to determine the generic phase diagram in the $g_{\sigma z}$-$g_{\tau z}$ parameter space.
+In other words, we fix the fermionic Kondo couplings and vary $g_{\sigma z}$ and $g_{\tau z}$, and we can keep the mixed bosonic coupling $g_m=0$ (see the Methods, Sec.\,I).
+We are able to set up systematic RG calculations using a Coulomb-gas representation, as described in some detail in the Methods (Sec.\,I).
+We achieve this by dividing the analysis into two steps.
+First, we analyze the problem along a fine-tuned trajectory in the phase diagram: along the diagonal in the $g_{\sigma z}$-$g_{\tau z}$ space, viz. the trajectory ``I" in Fig.\,\ref{fig:su4RGre}(a).
+This analysis leads to an anchoring point, which allows us to determine the sequence of quantum phase transitions along generic trajectories of the phase diagram.

-We now turn to the RG calculation of the spin-orbital coupled Bose-Fermi Kondo model (\ref{SU4RGmodel}).
-As outlined in the previous section, we will start from trajectory "I" of Fig \ref{fig:phasepathall}, which corresponds to the fine-tuned case of equal bosonic couplings in the spin and orbital channels, $g_{\sigma z}=g_{\tau z}$.
-We demonstrate a critical point (marked by the red solid point in Fig \ref{fig:phasepathall}) that is accessible by an $\epsilon$-expansion in our RG analysis.
-It describes a direct transition from the spin and orbital Kondo-destroyed (KD) phase to the fully ( spin or orbital) Kondo-screened (KS) phase.
+{\bf Quantum phase transitions: fine-tuned case.} We now carry out RG calculation of the spin-orbital coupled Bose-Fermi Kondo model (Eq.\,\ref{SU4RGmodel}).
+As outlined in the Methods (Sec.\,I), we will start from trajectory ``I" of Fig.\,\ref{fig:su4RGre}(a), which corresponds to the fine-tuned case of equal bosonic couplings in the spin and orbital channels, $g_{\sigma z}=g_{\tau z}$.
+We demonstrate a critical point [marked by the red solid point in Fig.\,\ref{fig:su4RGre}(a)] that is accessible by an $\epsilon$-expansion in our RG analysis.
+It describes a direct transition from the spin and orbital Kondo-destroyed (KD) phase to the fully (spin or orbital) Kondo-screened (KS) phase.
 It will be shown in the next section that, by analyzing the vicinity of this critical point, we can determine the structure of the overall phase diagram.

-As we have mentioned, generally the total number of coupling constants is seven.
-However, under the trajectory $g_{\sigma z}=g_{\tau z}=g$, some of the coupling constants are irrelevant, or can be combined due to the symmetry constraint, and thus the numbers of relevant RG equations (the $\beta$ functions) is substantially reduced.
-We leave the details in appendix \ref{ap3a}, and only show the final reduced $\beta$ functions:
+Generally the total number of coupling constants is seven (see the Methods, Sec.\,I).
+However, under the trajectory $g_{\sigma z}=g_{\tau z}=g$, some of the coupling constants are irrelevant, or can be combined due to the symmetry constraint, and thus the numbers of relevant RG equations (the beta functions) is substantially reduced.
+We leave the details in the SI (Sec.\,D), and present the final reduced beta functions and their analysis in the Methods (Sec.\,II).
+The RG beta functions are expressed in terms of $y\propto J_{\sigma\perp}=J_{\tau\perp}$, which flips either spin or orbital indices, $M\propto g^2_{\sigma z}=g^2_{\tau z}=g^2$, and $y_1\propto J_{M1}$, which is the part of the Kondo coupling $J_M$ that flips both the spin and orbital indices (see Eq.\,\ref{kondoapp} in the SI, Sec.\,C).